achendev/justcode/README.md

     *   `Alt + A`: Switch to the profile tab on the left (loops around).
     *   `Alt + S`: Switch to the profile tab on the right (loops around).

 > **Note on Shortcuts:** If the `Alt + ↑` shortcut to open the extension doesn't work, you may need to set or reset it.
-Go to `chrome://extensions/shortcuts` in your browser, find the "JustCode Extension", and assign your preferred shortcut for the "Open JustCode Popup" action.
+Go to `chrome://extensions/shortcuts` in your browser, find "JustCode", and assign your preferred shortcut for the "Open the extension" action.

 ## ↩️ Automatic Undo/Redo History